 Once you’ve mastered a short stack of characters and shapes, bring the creations to the table and enjoy with toppings (and maybe a few scrambled eggs to balance all the starch).
 These are kitchen memories and stove-mastering skills that will last a lifetime.

 Looking for other ways to turn the kitchen into a place to bond, talk and connect with your kids?
-Join the Little Sous Kitchen Academy.
+Check out some of our favorite kid-friendly recipes.

 Did you know?
 Little Sous offers a monthly themed kids cooking box that will help your family connect in the kitchen.
 Check out our subscription options!